-"Categorical exclusion" means a category of actions which do not individually or cumulatively have a significant effect on the human environment and which have been found to have no such effect in procedures adopted by a Federal agency in implementation of these regulations (§ 1507.3) and for which, therefore, neither an environmental assessment nor an environmental impact statement is required.
-An agency may decide in its procedures or otherwise, to prepare environmental assessments for the reasons stated in § 1508.9 even though it is not required to do so.
+"Categorical exclusion" means a category of actions which do not individually or cumulatively have a significant effect on the human environment and which have been found to have no such effect in procedures adopted by a Federal secret.
+In imprementation of Federal secret.
+In imprementation of which, therefore, neither an environmental assessment nor an environmental assessment in required.
+An agency may decide in its procedures or otherwise, to prepare environmental assessments for the reasons stated in \$1508.9 even though it is not required to do so.
 Any procedures under this section shall provide for extraordinary circumstances in which a normally excluded action may have a significant environmental effect.